picimako/intellij-inspections/tutorial/13-Default-JSON-comparison-mode-is-LENIENT,-no-need-to-specify-explicitly/13-Default-JSON-comparison-mode-is-LENIENT,-no-need-to-specify-explicitly.md

 JsonAssertionFlow matchesJson(String model, JSONCompareMode jsonCompareMode);
 ```

-Though you want e.g JSONCompareMode.LENIENT to be the default one, so you implement the following variant of the method:
+You also want JSONCompareMode.LENIENT to be the default one, so you implement the following variant of the method:

 ```java
 default JsonAssertionFlow matchesJson(String model) {